brycie-boy/The_Cosmos/Perceptions.md

-## Feeling #
+## Perceptions #

-Feeling, one of the [[The five aggregates]]. is defined as the "affective tone" of experience.
-It consists of painful, pleasant, and neutral feelings.
-The cause and condition for the manifestation of the feeling aggregate is the contact between the internal and external [[Six sense bases]].
+Perceptions, one of [[The five aggregates]], is defined as the identification and labeling of things by their distictive marks and features.
+The cause and condition for the manifastation of perception is contact between the internal and external [[Six sense bases]].

 ___